May 11, 2015: Meeting of the Waterfront Design Advisory Committee (WDAC) and the Bay Conservation & Development Commission Design Review Board (DRB)

-The Water Emergency Transportation Authority (WETA) and the Federal Transportation Authority (FTA) invite all interested members of the public to attend a presentation on the Draft EIS/EIR for the Downtown San Francisco Ferry Terminal Expansion Project.
-Members of WETA and FTA staff will be joined by staff from the Port of San Francisco and a consulting team led by URS will be on hand to discuss the project and the environmental review process and to answer questions and receive public comment.
+On June 25, 2013, the Water Emergency Transportation Authority (WETA) and the Federal Transportation Authority (FTA) invited all interested members of the public to attend a presentation on the Draft EIS/EIR for the Downtown San Francisco Ferry Terminal Expansion Project.
+Members of WETA and FTA staff were joined by Port of San Francisco staff and a consulting team led by URS to discuss the project and the environmental review process and to answer questions and receive public comment.

 About The Project